-Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern.
-Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility for which an extremist or terrorist group may appear to provide an answer.
+There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+It can happen in many different ways and settings.
+Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability for which an extremist or terrorist group may appear to provide an answer.
 Similarly, radicalisation can occur through different methods, such as social media or the internet.
-Staff should use their own judgement in identifying children at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or a deputy) making a Prevent referral.
+Staff should use their own judgement in identifying children at risk of radicalisation and report to the DSL, who may decide to make a Prevent referral.

-The Prevent duty - Section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), places a duty on schools to have due regard to the need to prevent people from becoming involved with or supporting terrorism".
+PREVENT DUTY - Section 26 of the Counter-Terrorism and Security Act 2015 ("the CTSA 2015"), places a duty on schools to have due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.
-Paragraphs 141-210 of the Revised Prevent duty guidance: for England and Wales17 is specifically concerned with schools (but also covers childcare).
-The guidance is set out in terms of three general themes: leadership and partnership, capabilities and reducing permissive environments.
-The school or college's designated safeguarding lead (and any deputies) should be aware of this revised guidance and the local procedures for making a Prevent referral.
+Paragraphs 57-76 of the Revised Prevent duty guidance: for England and Wales16 is specifically concerned with schools (but also covers childcare).
+It places the requirements on schools in four general themes: Risk assessment, working in partnership, staff training and IT policies